kevinmcgregor/CausalChallenge2016/README.md

 * Think of a way to present the prediction results on the poster (beautiful plot).

 Causal interpretation
-* Literature review for methods to build a DAG
-- [Joint estimation of causal effects from observational and intervention gene expression data] (ftp://ftp.sam.math.ethz.ch/sfs/pub/Manuscripts/buhlmann/pcalg-jss.pdf): really not sure if that would work for us.
+- [Joint estimation of causal effects from observational and intervention gene expression data](http://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-7-111): really not sure if that would work for us.
 Top of page 2: this is the method applied in the `load_mous_data.R` example R code provided with the challenge statement.
-- This is the [paper] (ftp://ftp.sam.math.ethz.ch/sfs/pub/Manuscripts/buhlmann/pcalg-jss.pdf) introducing the `pcalg` package used in the example R code.
+- This is the [paper](ftp://ftp.sam.math.ethz.ch/sfs/pub/Manuscripts/buhlmann/pcalg-jss.pdf) introducing the `pcalg` package used in the example R code.
 - It seems like [this](http://onlinelibrary.wiley.com/doi/10.1111/rssb.12071/epdf) is what we are trying to do.